Summary

 Course Component: Lecture

-ELG 6141 Adaptive Control (3 units)
+ELG 6141 Adaptive and Learning Systems (3 units)

 System identification.
 Least squares and recursive identification techniques.
 Asymptotic and theoretical properties.
 Model structure selection.
 Prediction and estimation.
 Model reference adaptive control and self tuning regulators.
 Nonlinear adaptive systems.
 Stability.
 Neural networks and neuro-control.
 Applications to robotics, control and pattern recognition.
 This course is equivalent to SYSC 5401 at Carleton University.